bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Breezy and Overcast
+- Windy and Overcast
-- 63% humidity
+- 60% humidity
-- 19 mph wind
+- 20 mph wind
 - 100% cloud cover
-- 33 AQI 🟩
+- 34 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>